Public Safety Comes From Community Investment

 Affordable Housing is a Human Right, Not a Handout

 Affordable housing is essential for safety, and many of our community members are prevented from creating a home due to finances (even those working full-time) and/or criminal records discrimination.
-The public housing criminal background check policy, revised by HANO in 2016, is an essential component to advancing housing access and uniting families in New Orleans.
+The public housing criminal background check policy created by the Housing Authority of New Orleans in 2016, is a national model, and an essential component to advancing housing access and uniting families.

-We call on elected officials to support creating housing units that are accessible to the people who live in New Orleans, at prices they can afford, with non-discrimination policies that reduce the negative impacts of mass incarceration.
+We call on elected officials to support creating housing units that are accessible to the people who live in Jefferson Parish, at prices they can afford, and with non-discrimination policies that reduce the negative impacts of mass incarceration.

 Restorative Justice, Not Vengeance